 RAID 2020 Blog Comp

 Entries are now closed for the RAID Network 2020 Blog Comp.
-We thank all those who have submitted entries to date and winners will be announced soon.
+We thank all those who have submitted entries – here are this year’s winners.

 “About two-thirds of the developing world’s 3 billion rural people live in 475 million small farm households, working on land plots smaller than two hectares.
 Many are poor, food insecure and have limited access to markets and services.
 Their choices are constrained, but they farm their land and produce food for a substantial proportion of the world’s population (FAO 2015).”